 - lemon zest of one lemon

-- In a large bowl, mix the nutmeg, coriander, cumin, paprika, turmeric, 2 Tbsp salt and red pepper flakes to the meat.
+- In a large bowl, mix the nutmeg, coriander, cumin, paprika, turmeric, 2 tablespoon salt and red pepper flakes to the meat.
 Stir with a wooden spoon to coat the meat, and set aside for 20 minutes to rest.
-After 20 minutes, mix 3 Tbsp vegetable oil into meat mixture and stir until coated.
+After 20 minutes, mix 3 tablespoon vegetable oil into meat mixture and stir until coated.

-- Heat 2 Tbsp vegetable oil in a large dutch oven.
-Once shimmering, add celery, carrots, onions and garlic and 1 Tbsp salt and saute until translucent.
+- Heat 2 tablespoon vegetable oil in a large dutch oven.
+Once shimmering, add celery, carrots, onions and garlic and 1 tablespoon salt and saute until translucent.
 About 10 minutes.

-- Put 1/2 of the Lamb mixture into a hot 12" skillet and brown, adding 2 Tbsp white wine into the pan.
+- Put ½ of the Lamb mixture into a hot 12" skillet and brown, adding 2 tablespoon white wine into the pan.
 Once seared, add the lamb to the dutch oven and repeat the process with the other half of the meat.